 Without a doubt, COVID-19 has impacted every state and how most employers respond to and support employees’ needs in relation to virus-induced illness.
 The State of California’s Department of Industrial Relations keeps its website updated on all the latest changes to laws that impact employers and employees alike relating to COVID-19.
 The state resource offers the latest, most accurate information relating to paid sick leave requirements of employers, relating to COVID-19.

 How California Paid Sick Leave Works

-Paid sick leave is time that employees can take away from their job to attend to their own or their family’s medical needs, paid at their regular pay rate.
-This can include illnesses, doctors appointments or, in California, time away due to domestic violence issues.
+Paid sick leave is time that an employee can take away from their job to attend to personal or family medical needs, paid at their regular pay rate.
+This can include illnesses, doctors appointments, or, in California, time away due to domestic violence issues.
 While not required by federal law, three days of paid sick leave is required in California.
-In addition, many cities in California have stricter requirements, such as San Francisco, that requires 72 hours of paid sick leave be provided to full-time employees.

 In California, there are two statutes that address paid sick leave: